Free Guide

 A cheap day becomes expensive in time when you try to bounce between unrelated parts of the city.
 The same route logic that improves paid itineraries also improves free ones.
 Keep it local.
 Pair a public-space anchor with another nearby public-space anchor and then decide whether one paid element is worth adding.
 This is often more satisfying than trying to stay fully free while forcing yourself across the city for one specific landmark.

 This is where TodayNYC can still be useful.
 Even though the app is not exclusively a “free activities” tool, it does include outdoor and low-cost options that can help you build a better route.
 The real value is not only cost filtering.
 It is route realism.
-That matters just as much on a budget day as on any other day in New York.
+If you have little time or do not want to compare ten different budget ideas, that matters just as much as price.

 Neighborhoods add value without adding ticket prices